-Durham Schools Together School Direct course is a primary teaching course with QTS.
+Durham Schools Together School Direct course is a primary teaching course with QTS and you will achieve a PGCE.
 All placements will take place at one of the five partner schools: Coxhoe Primary School (lead school), Esh Church of England, Bowburn Infant School, West Cornforth Primary School and Newker Primary School.

 The course is tuition meaning that you will pay a tuition fee for your course and you will be eligible to apply for the many generous, tax-free government scholarships on offer.

 Assessments will be a mix of written assignments, case studies and one to one assessments of your teaching practice.
 You will be taught via lectures, seminars, tutorials, project work and group work.
 You will be in University (University of Sunderland) for an average of 15 days during the full training year; the University will provide support with your education assignments and practice-based research.

 On the School Direct route your work-based learning will be based in the school.
 You will have a School Mentor and a University Tutor who will assess your written work and your teaching practice.
 You will also have support from a University Mentor.

 After receiving applications, successful applicants will be invited to interview.
 Invitations are sent via UCAS and the email provided on your application.
 The selection criteria will be based on personal attributes and experience across the primary age range.

 During the selection day candidates are required to deliver a short guided reading lesson to a small group of children, complete a written task and take part in various discussion tasks.
 This will be followed have an interview.
 Head teachers and school mentors from our lead school and associated schools will carry out the selection procedure.
 We aim to ensure that selection days are calm and allow you to have a positive experience.
 The quotes below are from some of our past students who took part in the selection day: